All information is subject to change.

 Commencement is a significant milestone for graduates.
 All who attend EVMS Commencement are asked to demonstrate the civility and decorum expected at a graduation ceremony.

-Please be reminded that no babysitting services are provided.
 Parents and guests with children will be encouraged to leave immediately if their children become disruptive at any time during the ceremony.
 We thank you for respecting those in attendance.

 Graduates will receive their regalia at rehearsal and are responsible for bringing it to Commencement on Saturday.
 Please note: